 Description: New development in scientific and technical information and knowledge that are relevant to current career, technical and trade practices.
 May not be used for degree credit with CTED 4110.
-Offered for variable credit, 1-6 credit hours, maximum of 12 credit hours.

 WAED 5113 Principles of Leadership in Workforce Education

 Description: Principles and analysis of leadership in today's workforce education organizations and the effect of leadership practices on organizational climate and governance.
 Understanding today's labor market and the connection among education, government, and workforce development policy.
 Previously offered as OCED 5113.